uoa-compsci399-s2-2024/capstone-project-team-43/README.md

 To access the application on AWS you must have an AWS account that has access to the website, then you can manage the website by searching for "elastic beanstalk" in the search bar

+- Dependencies:
+  > bcrypt 5.1.1

+  > cookie 0.6.0

+  > cors 2.8.5

+  > csv 6.3.10

+  > dayjs 1.11.10

+  > dotenv 16.4.1

+  > ejs 3.1.9

+  > express 4.19.2

+  > google-auth-library 9.14.1

+  > googleapis 144.0.0

+  > jsonwebtoken 9.0.2

+  > multer 1.4.5-lts.1

+  > mysql2 3.11.0

+  > nodemon 3.1.4

+  > open 10.1.0

+  > server-destroy 1.0.1

+  > concurrently 8.2.2

+  > node 20.16.0

+  > @dnd-kit/core 6.1.0

+  > @dnd-kit/sortable 8.0.0

+  > @testing-library/jest-dom 5.17.0

+  > @testing-library/react 13.4.0

+  > @testing-library/user-event 13.5.0

+  > @types/react-router-dom 5.3.3

+  > axios 1.7.2

+  > cookies 0.9.1

+  > file-saver 2.0.5

+  > js-cookie 3.0.5

+  > jwt-decode 4.0.0

+  > react 18.3.1

+  > react-dom 18.3.1

+  > react-router-dom 6.25.1

+  > react-scripts 5.0.1

+  > web-vitals 2.1.4

+For a more extensive list of dependencies check the package.json in the client and server folder.

+**Admin type users can only login if user email is in database, admin emails has to be manually added to the database** **Client type users may register on the site and then login** **Student type users can only login after admin has uploaded CSV containing student data through semester management page**

 ### Usage examples: